The GDPR Is Now in Force for Companies Doing Business in Europe

 - 012 : Document : We document the results of your compliance efforts, both for your own information and for potential business partners or acquirers.

-For this employee engagement platform provider, a need to comply with the GDPR turned into an opportunity to improve data privacy and protection for all customers.
+Employee engagement platform provider Fond transformed a need to comply with GDPR into an opportunity to improve data privacy and protection for all customers.

 We Can Help